 Children were given even more opportunities to take part in competitive sport.
 This included a Year 5 and 6 football league between Holywell, Lickey and Beaconside.
 There were also tournaments in rounders, basketball, netball and athletics.

-- Within school, we have held ‘House’ tournaments in sports such as cricket, rounders and football.
+- Within school, we have held ‘House’ tournaments in sports such as cricket, rounders, football and benchball.

 More sports clubs were available after and before school.
-These included football, multiskills, squash, badminton, cricket, netball, tag rugby, dance, cross country, gymnastics, cheerleading and athletics.
+These included football, multiskills, badminton, cricket, netball, hockey, tag rugby, dance, cross country, gymnastics, cheerleading, boxercise, circuits and athletics.
 Many of these clubs were free of charge or at a reduced rate.

 - Teaching staff were able to develop their own practice to ensure a higher standard of PE teaching.

-- We have been able to bring in specialist coaches to teach sports such as squash and football .
+- We have been able to bring in specialist coaches to teach sports such as hockey, cricket, dance and football.

-- The Play Leader scheme has continued to be a success, with year 6 children helping children of all ages get into sport at lunchtimes.
+- The Play Leader scheme has continued to be a success, with year 5 and year 6 children helping children of all ages get into sport at lunchtimes.
 This has been extended into Foundation Stage.

 - We have improved links with Waseley Hills High School, often sharing sports facilities.